CharkByte/Ill-Fated-Day_Public/README.md

 Ill Fated Day is a solo developed retro mobile game that takes place in a dark gothic fantasy world.

-Play as royal knight Gildenstern on a dangerous mission to stop Valorforce, an extremely powerful fire mage that has stolen a deadly artifact.
+Play as royal knight Gildenstern on a dangerous mission to stop Valorforce, an extremely powerful fire mage that has stolen a deadly magic artifact.

 ---